LoginRadius/engineering-portal/content/blog/COMPLETE GIT (VERSION CONTROL SYSTEM)/index.md

 ![gh pr status](ghpr.png)

 _It should be said that gh is not the same stuff as git.
-It’s because ghjust adds GitHub tools to the terminal.Version management is yet to be managed with git._
+It’s because `gh` just adds GitHub tools to the terminal.
+Version management is yet to be managed with git._

 ****CLI Commands ➫****

-We’re going to cover a bunch of interesting commands.
+We’re going to cover a bunch of exciting commands.
 Let’s use the official [Angular.js repo](https://github.com/angular/angular%60) to run `gh` commands

 Clone the `Angular` repo, and navigate to the repository.
 You can either clone the repo through HTTPS/ ssh/ Git CLI.
 I’m going to clone the repo through `git CLI` since we are working on GIT CLI.

-Let’s execute the `$gh issue --help` see what commands are available
+Let’s execute the `$gh issue --help` see what commands are available.

 ```bash
 gh issue --help